Particle acceleration at radiative supernova remnant shocks: Supernova remnants

 \subsection{The proton and electron content}

-We compute the spectrum of protons accelerated throughout the life of the SNR, up to the end of the radiative phase, under the assumption that particle acceleration proceeds in the radiative phase as discussed in the previous section.
-The calculation is carried as in~\citet{cristofari2020,cristofari2021}, and we refer the reader to~\citet{cristofari2021} for the analytical expressions.
+We computed the spectrum of protons accelerated throughout the life of the SNR, up to the end of the radiative phase, under the assumption that particle acceleration proceeds in the radiative phase as was discussed in the previous section.
+The calculation was carried out as in~\citet{cristofari2020,cristofari2021}, and we refer the reader to~\citet{cristofari2021} for the analytical expressions.
 Until the end of the radiative phase, the approach distinguishes between the particles accelerated and trapped inside the SNR suffering adiabatic losses (and radiative losses for electrons), and the particles at the highest energy continuously escaping in the ISM.
-In addition, the protons and electrons reaccelerated from Galactic CRs are computed as well.
-These contributions can be estimated assuming that the protons and electrons in front of the SNR shocks are the ones of the local interstellar spectrum, as parametrized by~\citep{bisschoff2019}, in agreement with the Voyager I~\citep{cummings2016} and PAMELA data~\citep{adriani2011}.
+In addition, the protons and electrons reaccelerated from Galactic CRs were computed.
+These contributions can be estimated by assuming that the protons and electrons in front of the SNR shocks are the ones of the local interstellar spectrum, parametrized by~\citep{bisschoff2019}, in agreement with the Voyager I~\citep{cummings2016} and PAMELA data~\citep{adriani2011}.

-At the shock, the spectrum of reaccelerated particles is:
+At the shock, the spectrum of reaccelerated particles is

 with $s= 3r/(r-1)$ with $r$ the compression factor felt by reaccelerated particles.
-The associate cumulative spectrum of reaccelerated particles reads:
+The associate cumulative spectrum of reaccelerated particles reads